a-lurker/a-lurker.github.io/docs/graphing-data.md

 In the openLuup console go to "Home-->Historian-->Cache.
 Just click the little graph icon next to the variable of interest.
 Uses Google Charts, so an internet connection is required.

 ### Historian variables retained
-If the on disk archiving has been enabled the Historian automatically starts archiving the majority of the openLuup bariables.
+If the on disk archiving has been enabled the Historian automatically starts archiving the majority of the openLuup variables.

-In the Console --> Historian--> cache: The checkboxes will show what variable are being retained on disk.
-Note: these checkboxes are READ ONLY.
+In the Console --> Historian--> cache: The checkboxes will show what variables are being retained on disk.
+Note: these checkboxes are **READ ONLY**.

 To see the variable archiving possibilities refer to the console:  Historian --> Rules page.